Finding Your Voice in Social Justice

 This course takes a critical race theory/critical ethnic studies approach to the study of race and ethnicity, relying upon an understanding of race and ethnicity as socially constructed; race and ethnicity are class- and gender-dependent social institutions with historic origins and real-world effects, with meanings determined and mediated by geographic location and temporality.

 In addition, you will choose one of various small interactive courses (BGSU 1910) designed specifically for this learning community.
-BGSU 1910 courses for Fall 2019 are not yet finalized, but below is information about Fall 2018 topics:
+BGSU 1910 courses for Fall 2020 are not yet finalized but below is information about Fall 2018 and Fall 2019 topics offered:

 - Raise a Fist, Take a Knee: Protest and the Black Athlete